gar1t/Matrix-Capsules-EM-Tensorflow/guild.md

 **NOTE** &nbsp; If you trained CapsNet in the previous section, use the same flag values when training the baseline CNN.

+This starts a new run, which tracks the results of the baseline CNN training, including saved checkpoints.

 ### Evaluate baseline CNN

-Evaluate the baseline CNN by running:
+When the baseline CNN is trained, evaluate it by running:

 ``` bash
 guild run baseline:evaluate dataset=smallNORB
 ```

+As with `capsnet:evaluate`, this operation captures model accuracy, this time for the baseline CNN.

 ### Compare CapsNet and baseline CNN

-With CapsNet and baseline CNN trained and tested, use Guild Compare to compare accuracy and loss.
+With CapsNet and baseline CNN both trained and evaluated, use Guild Compare to compare accuracy and loss.

 ``` bash
 $ guild compare